systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 this specification.
 This specification only defines semantics of the `/loader/` directory inside the file system (see below), but it doesn't intend to define ownership of the whole file system exclusively.
 Boot loaders, firmware, and other software implementing this specification may choose to place other files and directories in the same file system.
-For example, boot loaders that implement this specification might install their own boot code into the `$BOOT` partition.
-On systems where `$BOOT` is the ESP this is a particularly common setup.
+For example, boot loaders that implement this specification might install their own boot code on the same partition; on systems where `$BOOT` is the ESP this is a particularly common setup.
 Implementations of this specification must be able to operate correctly if files or directories other than `/loader/` are found in the top level directory.
 Implementations that add their own files or directories to the file